 Currently, images and other binary data in a standard XML document must be encoded in base64 to be processed with the rest of the file.
 Base64 encodes binary data as ASCII text.
 The process divides three bytes of the original data into four bytes of ASCII text, making the file one-third bigger.

-Resource Representation SOAP Header Block.
+Using XOP eliminates the need for larger files, as well as the time and effort necessary to conduct base64 conversions.Message Transmission Optimization Mechanism.
+The W3C has incorporated XOP's method for representing binary data into the MTOM communications protocol.
+In essence, MTOM implements XOP for SOAP messages.
+MTOM uses MIME (multipurpose Internet mail extensions) multipart to package the message, after XOP processing, with the extracted binary parts, Lafon explained.Resource Representation SOAP Header Block.
 RRSHB provides a way for an application receiving an XML message—from which binary parts have been extracted via XOP and packaged with the main file via MTOM—to retrieve the binary parts.
 In the message's SOAP header, RRSHB references where the binary parts are and how the application receiving the message should access them.

 Sun has started the Fast Infoset Project ( https://fi.dev.java.net), an open source implementation of the International Organization for Standardization's and the International Tele- communication Union's Fast Infoset Standard for Binary XML, used for turning standard XML into binary XML ( http://asn1.elibel.tm.fr/xml/finf.htm).

 According to Sun Distinguished Engineer Eduardo Pelegri-Llopart, the technology encodes an XML document's information set (infoset) as a binary stream and then substitutes number codes for all of the metatags, thereby reducing a file's size.
 Included in the stream is a table that defines which metatag each number code stands for.